ubports/docs.ubports.com/appdev/clickable/setup.rst

 ====================

 This guide assumes you are using Ubuntu 16.04 on your development machine.
 Other host systems might work just fine as well.
-If you cannot set up Clickable as described here you might want to try the alternative instructions to setup clickable :ref:`inside an LXD container <clickable-inside-lxd>`, or check out the `Clickable website <https://github.com/bhdouglass/clickable>`__ for further alternatives like snap.
+If you cannot set up Clickable as described here you might want to try the alternative instructions to setup clickable :doc:`inside an LXD container <inside-lxd>`, or check out the `Clickable website <https://github.com/bhdouglass/clickable>`__ for further alternatives like snap.

 Prerequisites
 -------------